Amherst (automobile)

 The Amherst was a Canadian automobile manufactured in Amherstburg in 1911.
-The unusual feature of the car was a demountable body that could be fitted behind the front seats to convert the car into a light truck.
+A distinctive feature of the car was a demountable body that could be fitted behind the front seats to convert the car into a light truck.

-The car was financed by backers in Detroit, but they withdrew their support before production commenced.
+The car was financed by backers in Detroit, Michigan, but they withdrew their support before production commenced.
 Only three cars were built before the company failed.